ChunMinChang/blog/_posts/2020-04-13-summary-of-cubeb-oxidation-on-mac-os.md

 *cargo* frameworks provide enough supports for what developers need.

-Enlarging the test-coverage to discover the problems earlier is one of the goal of the *C-to-Rust* rewriting project.
+Enlarging the test-coverage to discover the problems earlier is one of the goal of the *C-to-Rust* oxidizing project.

 The [grcov][grcov] is a convenient tool that help monitoring the test coverage in our code.
 It can show the test-coverage status of the *Rust* project [in a few lines][grcov-script].